satori-com/mzbench/doc/scenario_dsl.md

 ### `{make_install, [{git, <URL>}, {branch, <Branch>}, {dir, <Dir>}]}`

 Instructs the benchmarking system to install some piece of software from a remote git repository on the working nodes before executing the bench.
-Specifically it performs the following actions:
+MZBench executes 'make generate_tgz' when specific version of a package is installed to a specific system for the first time:

     git clone <URL> temp_dir
     cd temp_dir
     git checkout <Branch>
     cd <Dir>
-    sudo make install
+    make generate_tgz

 If no `branch` is specified, `master` is used by default.

 If no `dir` is specified, `.` is used by default.

+After that, a worker package is installed from tgz file.
+Please use [simple_http](../workers/simple_http) worker as an example.

 ### `{include_resource, handle, "filename.txt"}`